 Most of the courses listed below are offered as both Guided Study and online courses.
-Many are also offered as e-Pack® courses.
-To check delivery methods and read descriptions, please see the Registration Bulletin, which is mailed to all student in June and is also available online.
-To preview a course, go to www.tesc.edu/catalog.
+Some are also offered as e-Pack® courses.
+To check delivery methods and read descriptions, please see the current Registration Bulletin, or check the Web site at www.tesc.edu.